hpiwowar/jdap/manuscript.md

 Scherle, R., Carrier, S., Greenberg, J., Lapp, H., Thompson, A., Vision, T., & White, H. 2008. *Building Support for a Discipline-Based Data Repository*. poster presented at the Third International Conference on Open Repositories 1–4.

-Silvello, G. 2017. *Theory and practice of data citation*.
-Journal of the Association for Information Science and Technology 69(1):6–20.

 Stodden, V., Seiler, J., & Ma, Z. 2018. *An empirical analysis of journal policy effectiveness for computational reproducibility*.
 Proc Natl Acad Sci U S A 115(11):2584–2589.

 Sturges, P., Bamkin, M., Anders, J. H., Hubbard, B., Hussain, A., & Heeley, M. 2015. *Research data sharing: Developing a stakeholder‐driven model for journal policies*.
 Journal of the Association for Information Science and Technology 66(12):2445–2455.

-Teunis, T., Nota, S. P. F. T., & Schwab, J. H. 2015. *Do corresponding authors take responsibility for their work?
-A covert survey*.
-Clin Orthop Relat Res 473(2):729–35.

 Van Tuyl, S., & Whitmire, A. L. 2016. *Water, water, everywhere: Defining and assessing data sharing in academia*.
 PLoS One 11(2):e0147942.